Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 **Preprocessing:** Improve performance and scalability with distributed, multi-node execution for common feature engineering functions

-**Model Training:** Execute training for popular scikit-learn and xgboost models without manual creation of Stored Procedures or UDFs
+**Model Training:** Execute training for popular scikit-learn, xgboost, and lightgbm models without manual creation of Stored Procedures or UDFs and accelerate model training with distributed hyperparameter tuning

 ![snowpark_ml_diagram](assets/what_is_snowpark_ml.png)